 Packed with green vegetables this mashed potato can be a nutritious dinner or warming and nourishing lunch or healthy side dish.

-Best served with sauerkraut.
-I added beloved Living Goodness Sassy Sauerkraut with juniper, caraway seeds and dill from.
+Best served with Living Goodness Sassy Sauerkraut with juniper, caraway seeds, and dill.
 Dill and caraway seeds are another two ingredients that perfectly paired with potato.

 Dark green leafy vegetables are nutritional powerhouses filled with vitamins, minerals, and phytonutrients.
 They are rich in chlorophyll, which alkalinizes the blood, and fiber, which keeps the colon healthy.Nutritionists recommend eating one-half cup of green leafy vegetables each day to prevent nutrient deficiencies and serious illnesses.

-Kale and Cavolo Nero is a charming and elegant, in addition, they are real superfoods!
+Kale and Cavolo Nero are a charming and elegant, in addition, they are real superfoods!

 Balsamic vinegar, the real kind that comes from Modena in Italy and has been carefully aged to dark brown, syrupy perfection, is, well, expensive.
 Really expensive.
 If it’s cheap, it’s probably fake.

 Balsamic vinegar is a most umami-intensive ingredient.
 One of the specific ingredients that actually makes us drool just thinking about them.
 The umami component of food increases as a result of processing such as ripening and fermentation.

 - 1 kg (2 lbs) Agria Potato or any starchy potato, peeled and cut into chunks